 Qualifying For Residency In Ecuador As An Investor

-Once you’ve had legal residency in this country for those three years, you’re eligible to apply for naturalization.
+Once you’ve held legal residency in this country for those three years, you’re eligible to apply for naturalization.
 Again, the process is straightforward, nothing more than a matter of paperwork.

-The even better news is that you can expect to be approved for citizenship in less than a year, and without taking a test.
+The even better news is that you can expect to be approved for citizenship in less than a year… and without taking a test.
 Most countries require at least a basic test on the country’s history, geography, politics, etc., in the local language.
 Again, that’s not the case in Ecuador.

 Once you’re an Ecuadorean citizen, you can liquidate the investment you made to obtain residency.

 The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in this country.
 During your first year as a resident here, you can’t leave the country for more than 90 days.
 After that, you can’t leave the country for more than 18 consecutive months without putting your residency status at risk.
 Become a citizen, and you can come and go as you like.

 As a travel document, an Ecuadorean passport isn’t a top choice.
 With your Ecuadorean passport, you’d be able to travel to fewer than 90 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.
 However, Ecuador allows dual citizenship for citizens of countries where they have a treaty in place, including the United States and Canada.
 So you could use your Ecuadorean passport when traveling in Latin America and your current passport when traveling to Europe.